“The best I ever had? Whew. That’s a tough question. Not that I have all that many to choose from.”

 “Sure.
 Sure.
 Come on, fess up.”

-“I suppose the best was years ago when I was a hairdresser and one of my co-workers brought in his sweet seventeen-year-old cousin who was visiting with him.
+“I suppose the best was years ago.
+I was a hairdresser and one of my co-workers brought in his sweet seventeen-year-old cousin who was visiting.
 He came in the salon every day for a week and just hung around.
-I’d catch him looking longingly at me, but he was so shy that he’d fumble around every time I talked to him.
-He was so cute and innocent that I just wanted to make him feel better.”
+I’d catch him looking longingly at me, but he was so shy he’d fumble every time I talked to him.
+He was so cute and innocent I just wanted to make him feel better.”

-“So my co-worker told me his cousin was going to have his eighteenth birthday and I decided he was old enough to get a grown-up present.”
+“So my co-worker told me his cousin was about to have his eighteenth birthday and I decided he was old enough to get a grown-up present.”

 “I did.
-I asked my friend if I could have a key to his apartment, and around five thirty on his birthday I slipped under the covers.”
+I asked my friend if I could have a key to his apartment, and before sunrise on his birthday I slipped under the covers.”

 “Just like that?
 What happened?”

-“I think you could say he was pleasantly surprised and rose to the occasion.
+“You could say he was pleasantly surprised and rose to the occasion.
 He wasn’t quite sure what to do but he was a quick study.
-We spent a glorious morning together and by the time I’d left he’d learned pretty much everything he needed to know to get a head start with his sex life.”
+We spent a glorious morning together and by the time I’d left he’d learned everything he needed to know to get a head start with his sex life.”

 “I wish I’d gotten a birthday present like that.
 Even now!”